-Profile variables can be found in the Custom Properties section of a person's profile when you go to the Profiles tab.
-The format is always person.[Custom Property Name].
+Profile variables can be found in a contact's profile when you go to the Profiles tab.
+For Klaviyo-specific variables, the format is always person.[Property Name].
 In the example below, this block will only appear for recipients who live in Canada.

 Logical operators that can be used here:

 - Show block if property equals A: person.Country = "A"

 - Show block if property doesn't equal A: person.Country != "A"

 - Show block if property isn't set: not person.Country

 - Show block if property doesn't equal A or B: person.Country != "A" and person.Country != "B"